Birmingham Wildlife Conservation Park: Red pandas

 The nature centre used to have a pair of male red pandas.
 However these have been re-housed as part of the national breeding programme.
 Ming Ming is visiting a female red panda in the Welsh Mountain Zoo.

 Babu is a red panda who escaped twice in less than four days from the nature centre in late 2005.
 He was found in a neighboring garden less than a day after his first escape and was on the loose for four days after his second.
 Nature centre staff believe he was blown out of a tree or had leapt to another tree when exhibit trees were swaying from wind.
 His second disappearance and the citywide panda hunt that ensued made national headlines.
-After being discovered in a tree, Babu was dramatically reunited with his brother Tensing live on Midlands Today.
+After being discovered in a tree, Babu was reunited with his brother Tensing live on Midlands Today.